-Let's turn the Philippines into 1 big food forest
+Let's turn the Philippines into a giant food forest

-So we can feed our communities, fight poverty, restore biodiversity and avoid climate armageddon.
+So we can feed our communities, undo poverty, restore biodiversity and avoid climate armageddon.

 This century, Mother Nature will present us the bill for our selfish and unsustainable behaviour on this planet.
-Our fairytale ideas of infinite growth have driven many other species to extinction already, and we risk the same fate.
-We need to stop treating Earth like a resource that's meant to be extracted and find more regenerative ways to support our existence.
+Our fairytale ideas of endless consumption and infinite growth are driving many other species to extinction already, and we risk the same fate.
+We need to stop treating Earth as a resource that's there for us to be extracted, and learn to live (again) as part of Nature.

 Why food forests?